Dr Phil Schroeder

 Dr Bryony Clarke

 Bryony completed her medical training in the UK in August 2015.
 Since then she has worked in different practices as a locum GP, before moving to New Zealand in September 2016.
 She is really enjoying being in New Zealand, making the most of the mountain biking, beautiful scenery and better weather!
-Bryony completed a Diploma in Sexual and Reproductive Healthcare in 2016 and also took part in the University of Sheffield Health Challenge Module 2016 as a student facilitator.
+Bryony completed a Diploma in Sexual and Reproductive Healthcare in 2016.

 Glynis has lived on a lifestyle block in the Selwyn District with her husband for the last 16 years.
 They have three adult children, a daughter-in-law and one granddaughter. s she has been a nurse for 36years, she has a wide range of experience in hospitals and the community that include general hospital nursing, mental heath, older person’s health, accident and medical, as well as primary health.
 She has held a range of clinical, governance and leadership roles in nursing and education.
 Glynis has a Master of Nursing, a Graduate Diploma of Management Her thesis was about the experience of smoking, so if you are keen to quit she is keen to help you!
 In her spare time she enjoys spending time with her family, reading, meals with friends, church and watching sideline sports in Winter.
 She is eagerly awaiting Grandma duties later in 2018.